QuetzalCpp/DeepPilot/README.md

 - Cudnn
 - Tensorflow
 - Keras
-- um_simulator ported to Kinetic (https://github.com/angelsantamaria/tum_simulator.git)
+- Tum_simulator ported to Kinetic (https://github.com/angelsantamaria/tum_simulator.git)

 ## Reference
 If you use any of data, model or code, please cite the following reference: